data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-20

-*Solution*.
-There are $2^{26} = 67{,}108{,}864$ subsets of the alphabet, because we can form a subset by choosing for each letter whether to include it or exclude it.
+*Solution.* There are $2^{26} = 67{,}108{,}864$ subsets of the alphabet, because we can form a subset by choosing for each letter whether to include it or exclude it.
 By the fundamental principle of counting, the number of ways to make these 26 choices is $2 \times 2 \times \cdots
   \times 2 = 2^{26}$.

 [Continue](btn:next)